z-yilectronic/Thesis_LakeVictoria/README.md

 metaDMG dfit performed numerical optimization of a deamination frequencies model based on the mismatch matrices.
 It estimates three key parameters of the DNA damage model: amplitude of damage at the first position(A), relative decrease in damage per position(q) and background noise(c, equivalent to sequencing errors).

 # aDNA authenication
 MetaDMG analysis outputs a particular Briggs damage model for each sample, with deamination frequencies and associated confidence intervals for 30 nucleotide positions on both the forward and reverse strands.

-To assess ancient state, the concordance correlation coefficient (CCC) was calculated to evaluate the agreement between the damage model and the observed nucleotide misincorporation patterns in each classified taxon, such telling whether the taxa (identified through the mapping, filtering, and classification steps mentioned above) exhibit ancient DNA damage patterns.
+To assess ancient state, the concordance correlation coefficient (CCC) was calculated to evaluate the agreement between the damage model and the observed nucleotide misincorporation patterns in each classified taxon.